 - Existing technology required for the development is only in its initial stage with no advanced technology being available

 - The project is too complex to implement

 - Integration of modules turns out to be too much of a challenge within the project performance

 External Risks are dangerous due to their unpredictability.
-Therefore, it is crucial that developers had the best business analyst in the area of their market to back-up ideas and eliminate the risks created by such external factors as:
+Therefore, it is crucial that developers had the best business analyst in the area of their market to back up ideas and eliminate business risk in software engineering created by such external factors as:

 - Limited funds for continuous development of the project

 - Inevitable changes in customer product strategy and priority

 How to Identify and Manage Software Development Risks?

 After inspecting categories of risk in software engineering, we glad to proceed with how to identify risks in software project issue.
 In every project, risks are always present.
 It’s just a matter of how you manage them through risk analysis in software development by containment and mitigation so when a need arises, the software development team can minimize the impact of software project risks.
 Here are some helpful ways to manage common risks in software development: